PavlePetrovic/DigitalBusinessCard/README.md

 Simply React app build with Figma template.
 Just static site hosted on Netlify and one more good practicing project

+## Code

+Open App/src/ to see my code

 ## Technologies

 * Html